efat56/CollectionFramework/README.md

 In Java, an interface is a blueprint of a class that specifies a set of methods that a class must implement.
 It defines a contract between the class and its users, outlining the methods that the class must provide and the arguments and return types for each method.

+To declare an interface in Java, you use the "interface" keyword followed by the name of the interface.
+For example: